-3) Embrace transparency, live stream an open house
+3) Embrace transparency by live streaming an open house

-Gone are the days of faceless organizations with untouchable leadership, this generation craves openness and dialog.
+Millennials craves openness and dialog.
+Gone are the days of faceless organizations with untouchable leadership.

-Bring your commitment to transparency and interactive communication to the next level. se your prefered social media platform to livestream an open house and engage with the virtual visitors in a real-time conversation.
+Bring your commitment to transparency and interactive communication to the next level.
+Use your preferred social media platform to live stream an open house and engage with the virtual visitors in a real-time conversation.

-4) Offer interactive property experiences, use immersive 3D content
+4) Offer interactive property experiences by using immersive 3D content

+Tour a property from anywhere in the world.
 Use immersive, engaging 3D content and set up virtual experiences.
-Enable your clients to tour a property from anywhere in the world–digitally.
-Let them explore the property from their own point of interest, though a first person experience.
+Enable your clients to explore the property from their own point of interest, as a first person experience.

 Creating a virtual reality experience has never been easier.
-Photogrammetry software like Pix4Dmodel allows you to create photorealistic, interactive 3D models from pictures.
+Photogrammetry software like Pix4Dmapper allows you to create photorealistic, interactive 3D models from pictures.
 In just minutes, you can share or upload your model to a to 3D visualization platforms like Sketchfab and get VR-enabled 3D content.
-You can then post this content in social media, or publish it on your website as part of your multi-media listing showcase, like in this example real estate website.
+You can then post this content in social media, or publish it on your website as part of your multi-media listing showcase, like in this example real estate website

 “These new technologies offer our customers a higher reach thanks to more innovative and immersive content.
 VR experiences have been proven to be recorded as a memory (hence emotions are involved) by the human brain, instead of as information.”
 Yann De Couessin – R&D engineer at XXIICREATIVE

-5) Make it physical, use mobile marketing and AR
+5) Make it physical by using mobile marketing and AR

-Last year, Pokemon Go put augmented reality (AR) in the spotlight, and millennials took to the streets.
+Augmented reality is more than just a game.
+When Pokemon Go put augmented reality (AR) in the spotlight, millennials took to the streets.
 These Pokemon hunters are now looking for houses.

 Powered by technologies like GPS location, image recognition, and beacons, mobile proximity marketing delivers highly-contextual information to your prospects’ phones when they are physically close to one of your listings.

-Imagine you can send highly-targeted content directly to the mobile device of potential buyers who have installed your home searching app and are in a range of up to 200 meters from one of the properties you are promoting.
-Then, as they get closer to the property, you guide them, letting them discover more details about the property and the neighborhood.
+Imagine sending highly-targeted content directly to the mobile device of potential buyers who have installed your home searching app and are in a range of one of the properties you are promoting.
+Then, as they get closer to the property, you guide them through more details about the property and the neighborhood.

 Check out how Realtor.com uses augmented reality in their house hunting app.